-The Southeastern Chemical Biology Symposium will take place Friday, April 20th at University of Georgia in Athens, Georgia.
+2019 Southeastern Chemical Biology Symposium will take place Tuesday, May 14th at University of Georgia in Athens, Georgia.
 The conference will feature talks by faculty, post-doctoral scholars, graduate students, and undergraduate students selected from submitted abstracts.
 The symposium will include a poster session to facilitate discussion and collaborative interactions between scientists from all career stages.
 The keynote presentation will conclude the event.

 Y. George Zheng

 Dr. Nathanael Gray is the Nancy-Lurie Marks Professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School and the Dana Farber Cancer Institute.
 Nathanael leads the Dana Farber Program in Chemical Biology and manages a research laboratory.